 Storage

-You can store them in the fridge for longer storage, but they will harden a bit after cooled down.
+You can store them in the fridge for longer storage, but they will harden a bit after they cool down.
 Let them slightly warm up at room temperature and they will become softer again.

 FAQ's